jdorigojones/21cmKAN/README.md

 ![fig3](https://github.com/user-attachments/assets/ac005c4f-d8d9-4947-8e86-5294afa28edb)

-## Contact; papers to reference
+## Contact and Paper Citation
 Please reach out to me at johnny.dorigojones@colorado.edu about any comments, questions, or contributions (can also open an issue or make a pull request).
-Please reference [Dorigo Jones et al. 2025](
-ADS link) and provide a link to this GitHub repository if you utilize this work or emulator in any way.
+Please reference [Dorigo Jones et al. 2025](ADS link) and provide a link to this GitHub repository if you utilize this work or emulator in any way.

 # Installing 21cmKAN